What happened to my donation?

-We are working with fundraisers to ensure monies raised will go to the families and to help the local community recover from the Keyham tragedy.
+We worked with fundraisers to ensure monies raised went to the families and to help the local community recover from the Keyham tragedy.

-A new advisory committee, featuring members of the community, will oversee and govern the distribution of funds.
-The committee has now been established and will make decisions on funding including distributing money for community activities and other good, local causes.
-The committee will meet monthly and is being chaired by a member of the Wolseley Trust which is independent from the council.
+An advisory committee, featuring members of the community, oversaw and governed the distribution of funds.
+The committee made decisions on funding including distributing money for community activities and other good, local causes.
+The committee met monthly and was chaired by a member of the Wolseley Trust which is independent from the council.
 To find out more visit here.

-We will also be working with central government to understand how the funding recently announced for Keyham will be utilised to further support and strengthen the community.
-The Plymouth Together Fund receives no government funding.
+We also worked with central government to understand how the funding announced for Keyham was utilised to further support and strengthen the community.
+The Plymouth Together Fund received no government funding.

-The Plymouth Together Fund is managed on behalf of the community by the Wolseley Trust – an independent, local organisation that supports community regeneration in Plymouth.
-For governance purposes the new advisory committee will report into the trust’s existing community-led board of directors.
-To ensure the funding is collected safely the trust will be the co-ordinating ‘hub’ for collections and then work closely with the community to guarantee the money is distributed to those who need it.
-The trust is a not-for-profit organisation and none of the community fundraising will be used for trust administration.
+The Plymouth Together Fund was managed on behalf of the community by the Wolseley Trust – an independent, local organisation that supports community regeneration in Plymouth.
+For governance purposes the advisory committee reported into the trust’s existing community-led board of directors.
+To ensure the funding was collected safely the trust was the co-ordinating ‘hub’ for collections and then worked closely with the community to guarantee the money was distributed to those who need it.
+The trust is a not-for-profit organisation and none of the community fundraising was used for trust administration.

-How can you guarantee my money will go to the right people?
+How did you guarantee money went to the right people?

-The trust can provide you with a receipt so that your donors know the money you collected is going to help the people affected by what happened in Keyham.
+The trust provided fundraisers with a receipt so that donors knew the money they collected went towards helping the people affected by what happened in Keyham.

-The trust will also ensure the money goes direct to the families if that is what you said you were raising money for.
+The trust also ensured the money went direct to the families – if that is what the donor said they were raising money for.

-What is the Plymouth Together Fund’s relationship to other fundraising campaigns?
+What was the Plymouth Together Fund’s relationship to other fundraising campaigns?

-The Plymouth Together Fund is not responsible for monies raised unless donations come directly to the fund.
-In addition it is only responsible for distributing money as intended if it has been received by the Wolseley Trust.
-There are many other platforms, including some big social media campaigns, which are running fantastic fundraising appeals aimed at specific charities but the Plymouth Together Fund is the centralised point of contact for the donation and allocation of funding.
-We therefore encourage people to contact us directly to donate to the fund and we can assure donors that money paid directly to the Wolseley Trust will go to the families and community as intended and you will not be charged a fee.
+The Plymouth Together Fund was not responsible for monies raised unless donations came directly to the fund.
+In addition it was only responsible for distributing money as intended if it has been received by the Wolseley Trust.
+There were many other platforms, including some big social media campaigns, which ran fantastic fundraising appeals aimed at specific charities, but the Plymouth Together Fund was the centralised point of contact for the donation and allocation of funding.
+We therefore encouraged people to contact us directly to donate to the fund and we assured donors that money paid directly to the Wolseley Trust went to the families and community as intended and they were not charged a fee.

-What are you doing to help with the fundraising appeal?
+What did you do to help with the fundraising appeal?

-We have contacted hundreds of businesses and organisations across Plymouth asking if they would like to fundraise or display our material in a bid to encourage others to donate.
-We have also distributed flyers to our many volunteers who are visiting shops and businesses in their areas and we are constantly updating this website with fundraising information and featured people’s fundraising stories.
+We contacted hundreds of businesses and organisations across Plymouth asking if they would like to fundraise or display our material in a bid to encourage others to donate.
+We also distributed flyers to our many volunteers who visited shops and businesses in their areas and we constantly updated this website with fundraising information and featured people’s fundraising stories.
 Here was our fundraising guide.